apache/pulsar/site2/docs/security-kerberos.md

 };
 ```

-In this setting, the principal of Pulsar Broker and keyTab file indicates the role of Broker when you are authenticating with Bookie.
+In this setting, the principal of Pulsar Broker and keyTab file indicates the role of Broker when you authenticate with Bookie.